 What is refractive lens replacement?

-The natuiral lens of the eye is replaced with an artificial intraocular lens, the power of which can be adjusted on an individual basis to dramatically reduce spectacle dependence.
+During this procedure the natural lens of the eye is replaced with an artificial intraocular lens, the power of which can be adjusted on an individual basis to dramatically reduce spectacle dependence.

-What is invovled in refractive lens exchange?
+What is involved in refractive lens exchange?

 After the incision has been made a round opening is created in the lens capsule.
 A phacoemulsification probe is then inserted, breaking the lens into tiny pieces which are sucked out of the eye.
 Phacoemulsification uses high-speed ultrasound waves, vibrating 40,000 times per second.
 Ultrasound phacoemulsification is quicker and safer than laser to remove the natural lens.